 I often meet people who would like to create their own website, choosing WordPress.
 But how do you actually get started on this?
 In this article, you will get an answer to the question “How to create website with WordPress?”
-Below you get a step-by-step plan that you can get started on right away!
+Below you will get a step-by-step plan that you can get started with right away!

 WordPress is not only a great CMS to work with, it also represents about 40% of the websites you can find on the worldwide web.
-In addition, it is also open source, that is, the source code is available to everyone.
+In addition, it is also open source, that means that the source code is available to everyone.
 This makes this CMS accessible for software developers to create new applications.
 WordPress never stands still, but continues to improve itself over time.

 Step-by-step WordPress website creation process

-Before we fly in, a small, yet important note: if you google WordPress, you will get results from WordPress.org and WordPress.com.
+Before we fly in, a small, yet important note: if you google WordPress, you’ll get results from WordPress.org and WordPress.com.
 This roadmap is about WordPress.org, which is the open source CMS.
 WordPress.com is an online website builder, not a CMS, where you have to pay for all kinds of features, which are free at WordPress.org.
+WordPress.com is a product of the company Automattic which closed source uses; it is also the company behind Web shopping application WooCommerce and microblog Tumblr.

 1. Register domain name